-CDBG regulations also allow a certification to be challenged if there is evidence that a policy, practice, standard, or method of administration that seems neutral really has the effect of significantly denying or adversely affecting fair housing for persons of a particular race, color, religion, sex, national origin, familial status, or disability.
-PHA Plan regulations also claim that a certification can be challenged.
+CDBG regulations also allow a certification to be challenged if there is evidence that a policy, practice, standard, or method of administration that seems neutral really has the effect of significantly denying or adversely affecting fair housing for persons of a particular race, color, religion, sex, national origin, familial status, or disability [24 CFR 570.904(a)(1)(ii)].
+PHA Plan regulations also claim that a certification can be challenged [24 CFR 903.2(d)(3)].